chef-cookbooks/chef_client_updater/README.md

 ## A note about purpose

-While this cookbook supports running on Chef Infra Client versions back to 11/12, the supported behavior of the cookbook is to upgrade those versions to 13/14 or newer.
-It is not intended that users would maintain old Chef-11/12 versions with this cookbook.
+While this cookbook supports running on Chef Infra Client versions back to 12, the supported behavior of the cookbook is to upgrade those versions to 13/14 or newer.
+It is not intended that users would maintain old Chef 12 versions with this cookbook.
 The latest released version of Chef Infra Client 12 (12.22.1 or later) is still be supported as a target.
 Older versions of Chef Infra Client will have their embedded rubygems force upgraded by this cookbook to avoid having to regression test against 5+ years of rubygems bugs and establish a stable basis for the cookbook to use.

 ## License